PickyBinders/Dataset/README.md

 - Subsets are created by
     - filtering out systems with only ions
     - filtering out systems with only ions and/or artifacts
-- The final dataset consists of all systems with at least one non-ion and non-artifact ligand having <10 protein chains and <10 ligand chains
+- The final dataset consists of all systems with at least one non-ion and non-artifact ligand having <10 protein chains and <10 ligand chains.
-See `column_info.csv` for a description of each resulting column in the dataframe

 ## System clustering